Music Tunes Up Cardio Systems

 Bach, Puccini and other classical artists as well as a two-minute

-segment of silence, mMusical_Notes_backgroundonitors recorded physiological signals.
+segment of silence, monitors recorded physiological signals.
 The

 researchers found that selections with crescendos, especially those